Mature Masculine

 • True transcendence: Including and integrating all of life, including its difficulties.

-Test: Does your spirituality help you face life or escape it?
+Test: Does our spirituality help us face life or escape it?

 Performance Disguised as Practice